dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXUrlActualSize| Count of the total number of URLs found on the given IP |
 | $AVOTXUrls| List of URLs on the IP |

-### IP Passive DNS Report
+### Retrieve IP Passive DNS Report

 Passive DNS records observed by AlienVault to be pointing to the given IP.

+- input : A IPv4 or IPv6 address

 ```
 _fetch $SrcIP from testingintegrations limit 1
 >>_lookup alienvaultotx get_IP_passivedns_report $SrcIP
 ```

+###### Sample walkthrough video for IP passive DNS report

 [![Get IP Passive DNS Report Walkthrough Video](readme-media/GIFs/get_ip_passivedns_report.gif)](https://youtu.be/ynKjHTBuCfk)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|